 Who Should Use Shopify with WordPress?

 Shopify is a good choice for online selling beginners and experienced sellers alike.
-But Shopify is especially great for beginners because it’s a lot easier to use.
+But Shopify is especially great for beginners and startups because it’s a lot easier to use.
 Unlike WooCommerce, you don’t have to install anything and you can get started quickly.

 Shopify is the platform for you if you want a solution that’s completely hassle-free and is limitless in terms of scalability for your online shop.

-If you’d still rather use WooCommerce with WordPress, check out our tutorial: How to Create an Online Store with WooCommerce- Step-by-Step.
+If you’d rather use WooCommerce with WordPress, check out our tutorial: How to Create an Online Store with WooCommerce- Step-by-Step.